nuts-foundation/nuts-specification/rfc/rfc023-x509credential.md

     └────────────────────────────────────────────┘
 ```

-### Field mapping
+### Field mapping of the UZI credential

-The following fields are commonly used for mapping UZI cetificates to X509Credentials
+The following fields are commonly used for mapping UZI certificates to X509Credentials
 * The `subject:O` the name of the holder of the certificate.
+Maps to `subject.O` in the X509Credential.
 * The `subject.L` The subject locality (city)
 * The `san:otherName` a string containing `<OID CA>-<versie-nr>-<UZI-nr>-<pastype>-<Abonnee-nr>-<rol>-<AGB-code>`,
   where: